-- 1) Haiti Customs Code - 2) Haiti Rural Code - Law No 12, related to the trade of foodstuffs, transport, and storage of plant and animal byproducts. - 3) Haiti's Constitution of 1987 - Article 251 related to the import of foodstuffs and byproducts - 4) Executive Orders - Executive order of April 12, 1919, related to food safety - Executive order of November 12, 1987, related to the regulation of the import of plants, animals, and their byproducts - 5) Laws - 6) Public Notes - Decree of July 24, 1937, related to imports of coffee, cacao, and other high-value crops - Public statement from March 20, 1984, regulating imports of pork into Haiti - Public statement from August 13, 2021, prohibiting imports of pork from the Dominican Republic - Public statement from September 15, 2015, restricting imports of 23 products from the Dominican Republic through waterway ports of entry - Public statement from MARNDR and the Minister of Trade and Industry (MCI) of April 1986, related to plant and animal health protection - Public statement from March 16, 1995, related to imports of carnivorous animals and poultry
+- 1) Haiti Customs Code - 2) Haiti Rural Code - Law No 12, related to the trade of foodstuffs, transport, and storage of plant and animal byproducts. - 3) Haiti's Constitution of 1987 - Article 251 related to the import of foodstuffs and byproducts - 4) Executive Orders - Executive order of April 12, 1919, related to food safety - Executive order of November 12, 1987, related to the regulation of the import of plants, animals, and their byproducts - 5) Laws - August 27, 1934, related to plant and animal health protection - August 16, 1950, prohibiting the import of pork without authorization - August 26, 1963, prohibiting the import of plants or seeds without authorization from the Ministry of Agriculture, Natural Resources and Rural Development (MARNDR) - 6) Public Notes - Decree of July 24, 1937, related to imports of coffee, cacao, and other high-value crops - Public statement from March 20, 1984, regulating imports of pork into Haiti - Public statement from August 13, 2021, prohibiting imports of pork from the Dominican Republic - Public statement from September15, 2015, restricting imports of 23 products from the Dominican Republic through waterway ports of entry

+- Public statement from MARNDR and the Minister of Trade and Industry (MCI) of April 1986, related to plant and animal health protection - Public statement from March 16, 1995, related to imports of carnivorous animals and poultry

 Haiti is a signatory to several international agreements, which reinforce its food and trade policies.
-The country is a member of the Caribbean Community and Common Market (CARICOM) and the World Trade Organization (WTO).
-As a member of CARICOM and WTO, Haiti implements agreements outlined in the Regional Organization for Standards and Quality (CROSQ) and the Codex Alimentarius
+It is a member of the Caribbean Community and Common Market (CARICOM) and the World Trade Organization (WTO).
+As a member of CARICOM, Haiti implements agreements outlined in the Regional Organization for Standards and Quality (CROSQ) as well as continues to update its legislation and regulation from the legal framework of the WTO.
+Haiti is also a member of the Codex Alimentarius Commission.

-Commission.
 Haiti's Bureau of Standards (BHN in French), which was created in December 2012, is responsible for organizing, managing activities related to standardization, certification, industrial metrology, promotion of quality, provision of technical support to companies and implementing international agreements.